 - Nurses & medical personnel – Christchurch City Libraries

 - Soldier research – Ministry for Culture & Heritage

 - War art – Archives New Zealand

 Battlefield trails and guides

-- Follow in the footsteps of the Anzacs with the free Ngā Tapuwae Gallipoli trail app
+- Follow in the footsteps of the Anzacs at Gallipoli and the Western Front with the Ngā Tapuwae trail

 Military History Collections

 Most New Zealand libraries, archives and museums have some material relating to the First World War.
 The main military history collections (not all available online) are held by:

 - Auckland War Memorial Museum